20 Retail Tech Trends in 2021: Digital Transformation in Retail

 Target, Forever 21, Aliexpress made visual search an important part of their business.
 Introduced quite a while ago, this technology has only recently turned into a Retail tool.
 Visual search allows users to easily find products they have already visualized.
 It means the users are one step closer and twice as likely to make a purchase.
 The rise of visual search in shopping also impacts sales through visual platforms.
 For example, Instagram and Pinterest have turned digital fashion influencers and celebrities into major shopping authorities.

-Expected to be rolled out in 2020, 5G service offers the 20x higher speed than 4G.
+Rolled out in 2020, 5G service offers the 20x higher speed than 4G.
 This will certainly affect the future of retail and eCommerce.
 Countless new features such as Cloud and AR require higher connectivity from our phones and 5G can provide just that.
 5G will help physical stores to embrace a number of modern retail tech, such as:

 - Improved IoT devices and even robots with prolonged battery life due to low energy consumption with 5G.